NixOS/nix/doc/manual/src/expressions/builder-syntax.md

   - When Nix runs a builder, it initially completely clears the environment (except for the attributes declared in the derivation).
-    For instance, the PATH variable is empty\[1\].
+    For instance, the `PATH` variable is empty\[1\].
 This is done to prevent undeclared inputs from being used in the build process.
-If for example the PATH contained `/usr/bin`, then you might accidentally use `/usr/bin/gcc`.
+If for example the `PATH` contained `/usr/bin`, then you might accidentally use `/usr/bin/gcc`.

     So the first step is to set up the environment.
 This is done by calling the `setup` script of the standard environment.
-The environment variable stdenv points to the location of the standard environment being used.
+The environment variable `stdenv` points to the location of the standard environment being used.
 (It wasn't specified explicitly as an attribute in [???](#ex-hello-nix), but `mkDerivation` adds it automatically.)

-  - Since Hello needs Perl, we have to make sure that Perl is in the PATH.
-The perl environment variable points to the location of the Perl package (since it was passed in as an attribute to the derivation), so `$perl/bin` is the directory containing the Perl interpreter.
+  - Since Hello needs Perl, we have to make sure that Perl is in the `PATH`.
+The `perl` environment variable points to the location of the Perl package (since it was passed in as an attribute to the derivation), so `$perl/bin` is the directory containing the Perl interpreter.

   - Now we have to unpack the sources.
-The `src` attribute was bound to the result of fetching the Hello source tarball from the network, so the src environment variable points to the location in the Nix store to which the tarball was downloaded.
+The `src` attribute was bound to the result of fetching the Hello source tarball from the network, so the `src` environment variable points to the location in the Nix store to which the tarball was downloaded.
 After unpacking, we `cd` to the resulting source directory.

     The whole build is performed in a temporary directory created in `/tmp`, by the way.
 This directory is removed after the builder